kevinduh/sockeye-recipes/README.md

 ```

 Note that this script does not require a hyperparams file.
 One simply needs to point to the modeldir and the BPE source vocabulary (usually in datadir) in order to start up a translation service.

+## Design Principles and Suggested Usage

+Building NMT systems can be a tedious process involving lenghty experimentation with hyperparameters.
+The goal of sockeye-recipes is to make it easy to try many different configurations and to record best practices as example recipes.
+The suggested usage is as follows:
+- Prepare your training and validation bitext beforehand with the necessary preprocessing (e.g. data consolidation, tokenization, lower/true-casing).
+Sockeye-recipes simply assumes pairs of train_tok and valid_tok files.
+- Set the working directory to correspond to a single suite of experiments on the same dataset (e.g. WMT17-German-English)
+- The only preprocessing handled here is BPE.
+Run preprocess-bpe.sh with different BPE vocabulary sizes (bpe_symbols_src, bpe_symbols_trg).
+These can be saved all to the same datadir.
+- train.sh is the main training script.
+Specify a new modeldir for each train.sh run.
+The hyperparms.txt file used in training will be saved in modeldir for future reference.
+- At the end, your workingdir will have a single datadir containing multiple BPE'ed versions of the bitext, and multiple modeldir's.
+You can run tensorboard on all these modeldir's concurrently to compare learning curves.

+There are many options in Sockeye.
+Currently not all of them are used in sockeye-recipes; more will be added.
+See [sockeye/arguments.py](https://github.com/kevinduh/sockeye/blob/master/sockeye/arguments.py) for detailed explanations.